stakater/secrets-management/README.md

 Credentials are environment dependent configurations that need to be kept secret and should be read only by subjects with a need-to-know.

+Passwords, API keys and confidential data fall into the category of secrets.
+Storing secrets the secure way is a challenge with limiting access and a true secure storage.

+## How do you store Secrets?

+Passwords, API keys, secure Tokens, and confidential data fall into the category of secrets.

+That’s data which shouldn’t lie around.
+It mustn’t be available in plaintext in easy to guess locations.
+In fact, it must not be stored in plaintext in any location.

+Sensitive data can be encrypted by using the Spring Cloud Config Server or TomEE.

+Encrypted data is one step better than unencrypted.
+Encryption imposes on the other side the need for decryption on the user side which requires a decryption key to be distributed.
+Now, where do you put the key?
+Is the key protected by a passphrase?
+Where do you put the passphrase?
+On how many systems do you distribute your key and the passphrase?

+As you see, encryption introduces a chicken-egg problem.
+Storing a decryption key gives the application the possibility to decrypt data.
+It also allows an attack vector.
+Someone who is not authorized could get access to the decryption key by having access to the machine.
+That person can decrypt data which is decryptable by this key.
+The key is static so a leaked key requires the change of keys.
+Data needs to be re-encrypted and credentials need to be changed.
+It’s not possible to discover such leakage with online measure because data can be decrypted offline once it was obtained.

+One approach is putting the key in a hard to guess location before the application starts and wipe the key once it was read to memory.
+The time in which the key is available is shortened.
+The attack time-frame is reduced, but still the key was there.
+Wiping the key works only for one application startup.
+Containers and microservices in the Cloud are known to be restarted once they crashed.
+A restart of the application is no longer possible as the key is gone.

 ## Tools

 ### Vault